labyrinthinesecurity/silhouette/README.md

 ## De-escalation reward hierarchy

-The reward ranges from 0 (cluster has no rights at all) to 950 (cluster is Tenant admin).
+The ranking ranges from 0 (cluster has no rights at all) to 950 (cluster is Tenant admin).
 It obeys a strict hierarchy which allows to make accurate distance measurements between golden source and ground truth.

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/hier.PNG" width="50%">